A weight-formula for all highest weight modules, and a higher order parabolic category $\mathcal{O}$: Theorem : Higher order parabolic category , enough projectives, and BGG reciprocity

 \subsection{BGG reciprocity -- subtlety in the higher order case, over all $\mathfrak{g}$ of rank $\geq 3$}

 With the above machinery and results at hand, we turn to the remainder of Theorem~\ref{T4} -- i.e., BGG reciprocity~\eqref{EBGGrec} in all categories $\mathcal{O}^{\mathcal{H}}$ over $\mathfrak{g} = \mathfrak{sl}_2^{\oplus n}$.
-That BGG reciprocity holds in the zeroth and first order cases (i.e., the usual and parabolic categories $\mathcal{O}$) is well known, see \cite{BGG}, \cite{Rocha}, and also \cite[Chapters 3, 9]{H2}.
+That BGG reciprocity holds in the zeroth/first order cases (i.e., the usual/parabolic categories $\mathcal{O}$) is well known, see \cite{BGG}, \cite{Rocha}, \cite[Chapters 3, 9]{H2}.